 When a few routers are connected to RIP, a routing protocol that converges slowly, it can take several minutes for the network to converge.
 A triggered update for a new route can speed up RIP’s convergence, but a hold-down timer will slow flushing an existing route.
 OSPF is an example of a fast-convergence routing protocol.
 It is impossible to limit the speed at which OSPF routers can converge.

 Unless specific hardware and configuration conditions are met, networks can never converge.
 “Flapping” interfaces (ones that frequently change between “up” and “down”) propagate conflicting information throughout the network, so routers cannot agree on the current state.
-Certain parts of a network can be deprived of detailed routing information by using route aggregation, resulting in faster convergence of topological information.
+Route aggregation can deprive certain parts of a network of detailed routing information, resulting in faster convergence of topological information.

 Topological information